Operation Hardboiled: Planning

 Hardboiled had no specific goal for the Allies, other than to convince the Germans of an imminent invasion threat against Norway.
-Clarke had already established that deception operations should have a clear idea of what the enemy was supposed to do (rather than what they were expected to think).
+Clarke had established that deception operations should have a clear idea of what the enemy was supposed to do (rather than what they were expected to think).
 Stanley was unaware of this, not being in communication with Clarke's department in Cairo.
-As a result, the objective for Hardboiled was chosen because the resources existed and it would not affect real future operations (planners had already rejected Norway as a viable target), rather than for any strategic advantage it brought the Allies.
+The objective for Hardboiled was chosen because the resources existed and it would not affect real operations (planners had already rejected Norway as a viable target), rather than for any strategic advantage it brought the Allies.
 Stanley also lacked knowledge of the extensive double agent network under the control of the Twenty Committee, having merely been told that MI5 had an avenue through which to pass information to the enemy.
-As such, the department were unaware that no uncontrolled German operatives were active in the UK, and so incorrectly believed any deception would have to be highly realistic to appear genuine.
+The department was unaware that no uncontrolled German operatives were active in Britain and so incorrectly believed that a deception would have to be highly realistic to appear genuine.

 Stanley at first proposed that the notional target should be Narvik or Trondheim.
-Allied commanders decided these were implausible targets because of their northern location and an amphibious landing at Stavanger was chosen, based on planning for Operation Dynamite (a previously considered, and rejected, invasion of the country).
+Allied commanders decided these were implausible targets because of their northern location and an amphibious landing at Stavanger was chosen, based on planning for Operation Dynamite (a rejected invasion of Norway).
 The date of the fictional invasion was set for 1 May 1942.
-Hardboiled was planned as a real operation, involving actual training and troop movements, culminating in the embarkation of a fake invasion.
-The plan relied on German intelligence, rumour and leaks to convey the deception to the enemy.
-Clarke and 'A' Force had already discovered in previous operations that realistic training was wasteful, having found that much of the effort could be falsified using agents and wireless traffic.
+Hardboiled was planned as a real operation, involving training and troop movements, culminating in the embarkation of a fictitious invasion.
+The plan relied on German intelligence, rumour and leaks to convey the deception to the opponents.
+Clarke and 'A' Force had already discovered that realistic training was wasteful, that much of the effort could be falsified using agents and wireless traffic.
 The LCS lacked guidance from Cairo and so made many of the same mistakes.

-Before the operation could go into action, Stanley had one final objection; he found the codename Hardboiled "silly".
-LCS member Dennis Wheatley had picked it from a book of codewords, and explained to Stanley (who was unaware) that the name had been randomly selected so as to bear no relation to the operation's aims.
+Before the operation could begin, Stanley had one final objection; he found the code name Hardboiled "silly".
+LCS member Dennis Wheatley had picked it from a book of codewords and explained to Stanley (who was unaware) that the name had been randomly selected so as to bear no relation to the operation's aims.

 Operation

 The Royal Marines Division were earmarked for Hardboiled, trained in mountain warfare, and given cold weather equipment.
 Realistic invasion plans were drawn up and Norwegian currency was stockpiled.
 These preparations met with considerable resistance from the armed forces, who considered the operation to be a waste of effort.
-The need for soldiers in real operations and training meant that, in the end, a lot of the preparation never occurred.
+The need for soldiers in real operations and training meant that, in the end, a lot of the preparations never occurred.
 The LCS attempted passive deception as part of Hardboiled.
 Agents canvassed Norwegian refugees for information about Stavanger and for possible interpreters.
 The hope was that rumours would reach neutral countries and filter back to the German intelligence network.
 Some deception was also passed on via agents.